-Thirty-six semester hours, distributed as follows: 106, 202, 203, 221, 222; three courses at the 300-level, including at least one 390; and 411.
-One of these nine courses must examine the premodern era.
+Major Requirements for Students Seeking Integrated Social Studies Teaching Licensure Thirty-six semester hours, distributed as follows: 106, 202, 203, 221, 222; twelve hours at the 300-level, and 411.
+One of these nine courses must examine the pre-modern era.
 These nine courses must also examine at least three continents (waived for students who complete 105 and 106).
-Note that this major is available for only students completing integrated social studies licensure.
+Note that this major is available only to students completing integrated social studies teaching licensure.